-Azamat Gaisenov is an associate in the Firm's Banking group in Moscow.
+Azamat Gaisenov is an associate in the Firm's Debt Finance group in Moscow.
 He regularly represents clients on financing transactions and has experience working on acquisition, project and asset finance deals involving Russian and international companies and multilaterals.

 His experience also includes advising Russian financial institutions and corporates with a wide range of structured finance, repo and derivatives transactions.
 This includes FX, IR, cross-currency, commodities, equity and other products as well as margin requirements.

-For half a year in 2015 Azamat worked in banking practice of our London office and in 2016 he was seconded to Moscow office of Citibank for 6 months.
+For half a year in 2015 Azamat worked in Debt Finance practice of our London office and in 2016 he was seconded to Moscow office of Citibank for 6 months.

 Representation of a major Russian financial institution in connection with US$580 million financing of acquisition of shares in a Russian energy company in 2019.
 Transaction involved analysis of SPAs as well as drafting of complex escrow and settlement agreements and finance (including hedging) documentation.
 The hedging comprised cross currency swaps closely linked to the acquisition documentation.